 Introduction / History

 It's easy to find out who a Yadav is.
-Just ask them their name and they will tell you their first name followed by their title what is always Yadav.
+Just ask them their name and they will tell you their first name followed by their title which is always Yadav.

-Before the Yadav were called Ahir.
-The name Ahir is derived from 'Abhira' which is a immigrant tribe found in the inscriptions and Hindu sacred books.
-The Abhira appear to have been one of the immigrant tribes from Central Asia.
+The Yadav appear to have been one of the immigrant tribes from Central Asia.
 They are spoken of as robbers and foreigners.
-They claim connection to god Krishna since he was a herdsman.
-In Nepal all Yadav will be called Yadav these days.
+They claim connection to the god Krishna since he was a herdsman.

-The Yadav are a caste comprising of milkmen, cowherds, cattle breeders and laborers.
-Their traditional occupation is animal husbandry and selling its products.
+The Yadav are a caste comprised of milkmen, cowherds, cattle raisers and laborers.
+Their traditional occupation is animal husbandry and selling animal products.
 The Yadav consist of both landowning and landless people.
 Some Yadav are businessmen, teachers, doctors, engineers and political leaders.
 In 2008 Nepal became a democratic country.
 The first president was Ram Baran Yadav.